aseelmas/ai-code-review-platform/README.md

 Computer Science Graduate from Ben-Gurion University of the Negev.

-Interested in software engineering, backend development, and AI-powered developer tools
+Interested in software engineering, backend development, and AI-powered developer tools.